 Dear Future Doctor!

-On behalf of our team, many congratulations on your success in gaining a place on the Liverpool MBChB programme.
+On behalf of the team, many congratulations on your success in gaining a place on the Liverpool MBChB programme.
 It is our great pleasure to welcome you to the School of Medicine as you begin your exciting journey as a student doctor.

-As a School that has been producing medical professionals for almost 190 years, we are dedicated to supporting your path to becoming a skilled, confident and compassionate doctor.
+As a School that has been producing medical professionals for over 190 years, we are dedicated to supporting your path to becoming a skilled, confident and compassionate doctor.
 You can look forward to being led and supported by expert teaching staff, developing your skills through state-of-the-art technologies and belonging to a diverse community of students, staff and clinicians.

 You will have access to uniquely rich range of NHS Trust hospitals across the North West, undertaking placements that will equip you with new skills, knowledge and accomplishments to carry forward with you into your medical career.